Fraud Blocker

 Hamra District In Beirut

-Between the city center and the Corniche area along the Beirut waterfront lies the Hamra district, one of the richest areas for local shops in the capital.
+Between the city center and the Corniche area along the Beirut waterfront lies the Hamra district, one of the wealthiest areas for local shops in the capital.
 The heart of Hamra is on the street parallel to the American University and the Sanayeh public gardens.
-Here, you’ll find both Western and local coffee and fast food chains like Starbucks and the Lebanese Buzz Stars.
+Here, you’ll find Western and local coffee and fast food chains like Starbucks and the Lebanese Buzz Stars.

-To reach Hamra, you can take a taxi or bus No. 4.
+To reach Hamra, take a taxi or bus No. 4.
 Plan to spend at least half a day exploring Hamra to get a taste of West Lebanon.
 It may not be the most authentic part of the city, but it’s still a significant piece of Cedar Country!

 Click for location